I’m coping, everybody’s coping, and we can’t talk about it!

 My hurt feelings lead to TotallyADD.com.
 Eventually.
 By a long and convoluted pathway.)

 The fact that I was open about my ADHD, and many people in the public eye are coming out as well, is great.

 But I strongly suspect for most people my strategy of being ‘open about disclosing,’ a polite way of describing my obnoxious over-sharing, is a bad idea.

-I love talking about ADHD.
-I love about it and learning more.
+I love talking about ADHD, and I love reading about it and learning more.
 I love hearing people’s stories.

 Don’t you?
 It resonates.
 It’s moving because we’ve been there.

 It’s fascinating for us.
 Or it is for me.